-FEW will take place July 21 – 23, 2017 at The Doubletree Chesterfield, 16625 Swingley Ridge Road, Chesterfield, MO 63017.
-GHA expects approximately 200 people to attend and there will be activities planned for both adults and children.
-This year’s program will include an exhibit hall showcasing several Manufacturer and Specialty Pharmacy companies that cater to the bleeding disorders community.
-The agenda will have sessions dealing with disclosing a bleeding disorder, Alternative and New Treatments, Transitioning Your Youth, Nutrition, Dental Health, Hepatitis C Update, school issues, and multiple round-table discussions.
+FEW will take place July 10 – 12, 2010 at The Doubletree Chesterfield, 16625 Swingley Ridge Road, Chestefield, MO 63017.
+GHA expects over 200 people to attend and there will be activities planned for adults, teens, and children.
+This year’s program will include an exhibit hall showcasing several Manufacturer and Specialty Pharmacy companies that cater to the bleeding disorder’s community.
+The agenda will include sessions dealing with disclosing a bleeding disorder, Alternative and New Treatments, Transitioning Youth, school issues, and multiple round-table discussions.
 In addition, there will be sessions that are specific to young adults, women with bleeding disorders, teens, and aging well with a bleeding disorder.
-There is also children’s programs for age birth to 17 years.
+The youth programs are for age birth to 18 years.

 To be eligible to attend the FEW conference you must meet one of the following criteria: